tinygo-org/tinygo-site/content/compiler-internals/heap-allocation.md

 * Closures where the collection of shared variables between the closure and the main function is larger than a pointer.

 * Creating and modifying maps.
-Maps have *very* little support at the moment and should not yet be used.
-They exist mostly for compatibility with some standard library packages.

 * Starting goroutines.
-There is limited support for goroutines and currently they are not at all efficient.
-See [Go language support]({{<ref "lang-support/_index.md">}}) for details.